What's your name?

 Absolutely.
-As you saw in the brooklinen.com Mulberry Silk Pillowcase example in the video above one doesn’t need to make the page into a wall of text to satisfy the diggers.
+One doesn’t need to make the page into a wall of text to satisfy the diggers.
 You just need to make two adjustments for diggers:

-For diggers, all you have to do is convert important keywords into hyperlinks.
-When clicked show a little lightbox popup to sell the buyer on that detail.
+For diggers, all you have to do is convert important keywords into buttons (see the green arrows below) When clicked show a little lightbox popup to sell the buyer on that detail.
 The skimmers wouldn’t even click.
 The good news is that this makes the copywriter’s job easy because now they are singularly focused on just answering that one question.

 Contextualized links help to some extent but what’s even more important is showing them, at one location, the whole detailed explanation.
 To see how long-form sales pitches can be cleverly inserted into your short description product page you need to see this PillowCube.com case study: Improving Conversions by Changing Shopper Habits.